winsleague/winsleague/README.md

     $ vim src/db/secrets.env
     ```

-7. If on Mac, start Boot2Docker
+7. If on Mac, start the Docker VM

     ```bash
-    $ boot2docker up
+    $ boot2docker up    # if using Boot2Docker
+    $ dinghy up         # if using Dinghy
     ```

 8. Build the images on your local machine (needed due to [Docker Compose issue #1275](https://github.com/docker/compose/issues/1275))